 Not only does the Neinstein team of medical malpractice lawyers have a breadth of experience in assessing birthing injuries, including Hypoxic Ischemic Encephalopathy, Brachial Plexus (Shoulder Dystocia), and Perinatal Stroke, they also understand the mental trauma that can accompany a serious medical injury.
 Neinstein will take care of your legal proceedings, leaving you and your family to focus on recovery and support.

-If you live in Barrie and believe that you have a legitimate medical malpractice claim, contact one of Neinstein & Associate's experienced medical malpractice lawyers for a free consultation today.
+If you live in Barrie and believe that you have a legitimate medical malpractice claim, contact Neinstein Medical Malpractice Lawyers for a free consultation today.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.